"

 Stage 1: Identify the Desired Results

-Stage 1 is important because it sets the foundation for the next two stages.
-Desired results refer to course outcomes for one course.
-When design a new course, the first thing for instructors is to identify reasonable number of course outcomes which should be measurable and appropriate for a course level.
+Stage 1 sets the foundation for the next two stages.
+Here, “desired results” refer to course outcomes.
+When designing a new course, you first identify a reasonable number of course outcomes which should be measurable and appropriate for a course level.

 Stage 2: Determine Acceptable Evidence

 In this stage, instructors are encouraged to think like an assessor before working on lecture videos or readings.
-They can determine acceptable evidence in terms of assessment methods for their course.
-There are various types of assessment methods such as quizzes, assignments, and projects.
-These assessment methods can be used to evaluate whether students achieve required course outcomes and module learning objectives.
+You can determine acceptable evidence of meeting course outcomes and which assessment methods will demonstrate meeting these outcomes.
+Assessment methods include quizzes and tests, assignments, and projects.

 Stage 3: Plan Learning Experience and Instruction